 ASIN (Amazon Standard Identification Number)

 Amazon Standard Identification Numbers (ASINs) are unique blocks of 10 letters and/or numbers that identify items.
 You can find the ASIN on the item’s product information page at Amazon.com.
-For books, the ASIN is the same as the ISBN number, but for all other products a new ASIN is created when the item is uploaded to Amazon’s catalogue.
+For books, the ASIN is the same as the ISBN, but for all other products a new ASIN is created when the item is uploaded to Amazon’s catalog.
 You will find an item’s ASIN on the product detail page alongside further details relating to the item, which may include information such as size, number of pages (if it’s a book) or number of discs (if it’s a CD).